DID089/best-repo-ever/README.md

 # best-repo-ever
-This line is added newly.
-changed in second branch- to test merge conflicts
+This line is added newly. -new change in branch2 changed in second branch- to test merge conflicts